OS-SPRING23/final-project-surfexcel/README.md

 1: Firstly, VM is compiled.
 2: Then, All opcodes of directives , jump conditions are set in one file.
 3: After We can pass any assembly language object file to run It on Lightweight virtual machine.

+Conclusion:
+The given code presents a virtual machine that simulates the execution of assembly code.
+It utilizes a specific instruction set architecture and bytecode format to interpret and run assembly programs.
+The code incorporates essential functionalities such as instruction handling, memory management, arithmetic operations, and conditional branching.
+By providing a platform to emulate assembly code execution, this virtual machine serves as a valuable tool for educational purposes, experimentation, and the development and testing of assembly-based applications.